 Keep in mind, if there is a conflict after the 15th instance then the resource calendar will decline the invite for that instance.

-3. When you're done filling out the event details, hit the Book now button and then book your event like normal.
+3. When you're done filling out the event details, click Book now.

 A few things to keep in mind when looking for space availability for recurring events: